marcelovicentegc/marcelovicentegc.github.io/src/pages/journal/2021-05-14-maxims-from-the-best/index.md

 ---
-title: "Maxims from the best"
+title: "Maxims from the best #1"
 ---

 ### Efficiency